 It’s not the long list of arid “reforms” that stuck in the throat — they could mean whatever, and if the targets aren’t met, well, what is anyone going to do about it?
 Not nearly so malleable is the money.
 As the deadline came and went Clare was reduced to saying that of course he wouldn’t leave the government schools in the lurch — the Commonwealth would pay its share of the improved deal, and resume negotiations.

 Some well-credentialled observers of this game, notably including Pasi Sahlberg, once a senior figure in Finnish education and a member of the better and fairer review committee, conclude that the system is “broken” but nevertheless offer suggestions for fixing it.
 Engineering isn’t the problem, however.
 The problem, the fundamental problem, is the close involvement of two levels of government in all three school sectors in all eight states and territories.
-Schooling’s nominally national brain is too far from its body, responsibilities are blurred, no one knows who’s steering the ship, nothing much happens and good things are blocked as senior officers take perverse pride in knowing their way around a bafflingly complicated vessel.
+Schooling’s nominally national brain is too far from its body, responsibilities are blurred, no one knows who’s steering the ship, nothing much happens, good things are blocked and senior officers take perverse pride in knowing their way around a bafflingly complicated vessel.
 One or other level of government has to go.
 Since there is absolutely no prospect of a single national system run from Canberra, that must be the Commonwealth.

 The Commonwealth is approaching the end of a line laid down by Menzies in the 1960s then systematised by Whitlam and his Karmel committee in 1973.
 At first, and for many years, it was a good and necessary supporter and encourager of teachers and schools.
 Those days are long gone.
 Fix-lists, targets and top-down micromanagement are no substitute for a strategy, carefully planned and executed, to deliver a big, widely appealing goal over a very long time-frame — particularly if the fixes listed in the NSRA and elsewhere bet the farm on more “effective” teaching rather than a reorganised learning process.